RetroPie/RetroPie-Docs/docs/RetroPie-Ubuntu-16.04-LTS-x86-Flavor.md

 This will install the core and main packages which are equivalent to what is provided with the RetroPie SD image.

-Now, you have to copy your rom files into the ROMs directory.
+Now, you have to copy your rom files into the correct associated ROMs directories.
 If you followed the steps above the main directory for all ROMs is ~/RetroPie/roms (or /home/pi/RetroPie/roms, which is the same here).
-In this directory there is a subdirectory for every emulated system, e.g., nes, snes, megadrive.
+In this directory there is a sub-directory for every emulated system, e.g., NES, SNES, Sega Megadrive, etc.

 Attention has to be taken for the extensions of the ROM files.
-All the information needed for each system is detailed in this wiki (see wiki home page or sidebar for systems)
+All the information needed for each system is detailed in this wiki (see the wiki home page or sidebar for systems).

-EmulationStation can be run from the terminal by typing `emulationstation` in the terminal
+EmulationStation can be run from the terminal by typing `emulationstation` in the terminal.

 ### Section 2.3: Configuration